maverick-zhn/miostream/README.md

-# MioStream - coming soon - In Submission - MTAP
+# MioStream - Published - MTAP
 MioStream: A Peer-To-Peer Distributed Live Media Streaming on the Edge

 ----------